adrianclo/phenotyper/README.md

 - place all .txt data files (zipped or unzipped) as well as the .xlsx meta file together in one folder

-- processed data can be stored as .RDS files to even more compress the memory load (option when you are running the import function)!
+- processed data can be stored as .RDS files to even more compress the memory load (option in the import function, otherwise use saveRDS() manually)!

-  storage less than 1MB!
+  storage less than 1MB per experiment!

 ## dummy .txt data files
 - the {ANSI/UTF-8} encoded .txt files are saved as .RDS files